bguijt/turingpi2/projects/talos/shell/README.md

      > **NOTE:** *Docker* can be Docker Desktop or any alternative that works with a `docker` cmd line interface, e.g.
        [Colima](https://github.com/abiosoft/colima) (my personal preference),
        [OrbStack](https://orbstack.dev) etc.
-2. Make sure you have [Nico Berlee's Talos image](https://github.com/nberlee/talos/releases) downloaded (and extracted). **Important: make sure your `talosctl` commandline tool is of the same version as this image!** One way to deal with separate `talosctl` versions is by using [asdf](https://asdf-vm.com) and the [asdf-talosctl](https://github.com/bjw-s/asdf-talosctl) plugin, which I did.
-3. Make sure you have a TuringPi 2 board, BMC updated to at least 2.0.5, 4 RK1 units installed and 4 M.2 NVMe SSD units attached.
+2. Make sure you have a TuringPi 2 board, BMC updated to at least 2.0.5, 4 RK1 units installed and 4 M.2 NVMe SSD units attached.
-4. Make sure your RK1 units each have a fixed IP address (preferably, for [Cilium BGP](bgp/README.md), in their own VLAN).
+3. Make sure your RK1 units each have a fixed IP address (preferably, for [Cilium BGP](bgp/README.md), in their own VLAN).

 Let's go!